melodypapa/rust_toy/hello/README.md

-# 1. Hello world Projet
+# 1. Hello world Project

 ## 1.1.
 Create the project with Cargo